≡ Menu

 The Heated Compost Method

+I have found this to be the best way to germinate chilli seeds.
 This method combines the best of the above two methods.
 First you follow the regular compost method then you either place the seed tray in a heated propagator or as I do use my little cheat to speed up germination.

 The main benefit here it that by using a heat mat or a heated propagator you are delivering a constant supply of heat to the seeds at exactly the right temperature required for germination to occur.
-Heated propagators have been coming down in price in recent years and can now be picked up quite cheaply.
+Heated propagators have been coming down in price in recent years and can now be picked up cheaply.

 Chilli Seed Germination Tips